smartface/contxjs/README.md

 TODO: Extending Build-time Rules

 ### Run-time Directives
-Run-time directives are run every time when making request to style by Styler and override the owner selector's properties.
+Run-time directives are ran at every style request by @smartface/styler, when making request to style by Styler and override the owner selector's properties.

 ```js
 const styles = {